wangminxing/javascript/README.md

-# javascript
-learn how to use javaccript
+learn how to use javascript this is the first remand.please keep on learning